 please click here.

-We would be pleased to have you to join us for the fourth biennial AAEE Research Symposium in September 2021.
-The key purpose of the Research Symposium is to deliver a high quality, interactive, inclusive, conversation-driven event that contributes to the development and growth of the environmental and sustainability education research communities in Australasia.
+The AAEE hosted it’s first virtual biennial AAEE Research Symposium in September 2021.
+The key purpose of the Research Symposium was to deliver a high quality, interactive, inclusive, conversation-driven event that contributes to the development and growth of the environmental and sustainability education research communities in Australasia.

 For information on this years’ Research Symposium,